misterdebug/laravel-file-encrypter/README.md

 When encrypting a file, LaraFileEncrypter generates an encryption key based on the provided password.
 It's this key, derived from the password, that is used to secure your files using the AES-256 algorithm.

 This approach removes the necessity of storing or managing separate encryption keys.
 By choosing a robust password, you ensure effective protection of your files without the complexity associated with traditional key management.
-LaraFileEncrypter makes the file security process straightforward, all while providing top-tier protection.

 ## Pros and cons